secretstartups/handbook/job-families/engineering/development/backend/senior/index.html.md

 * Experience building and packaging archives such as .deb and .rpm

 ### Package
-Package engineers are focused on creating the binary repository management system that will extend our Continuous Integration (CI) functionality to allow access and management of artifacts manipulated by projects.
+Package engineers are focused on creating and maintaining the dependency management system that extends GitLab to function as a universal package management tool.
+The Package team is also improving the [Container Registry](https://gitlab.com/gitlab-org/container-registry) and is responsible for items listed under [Package product category](/handbook/product/categories/#package-stage).

-By extending the current CI artifacts system, the Package team will expose GitLab as a package repository allowing access to the most common package managers, e.g. Maven and APT and similar.
-Additionally, the Package team is improving the Container Registry and is responsible for items listed under [Package product category](/handbook/product/categories/#package).
+#### Requirements

-#### Responsibilities
+* Strong experience with Ruby on Rails and/or Golang.
-* Develop the architecture by extending existing features.
+* Experience building highly available and performant business-critical product features.
-* Work with the Distribution team on replacing their current delivery system.
+* Previous work with packaging and distribution technologies (example: npm, Maven, RPM) and/or Docker.
-* Create and maintain observability of the newly defined features.
+* Understanding of how to build instrumented, observable software systems.
-* Work with customers on defining their needs to replace existing package repository solutions.
+* Desirable: DevOps experience, working with Linux, GCP/AWS, Chef/Ansible/Terraform, Helm/Kubernetes, or similar products.

 ### Protect